LanLi2017/yw-idcc-17/README.md

 2. Go to  one of the above example.
 First, run the cleaning script by calling `bash clean.sh` or `./clean.sh`.

 3. Run the demo example by calling bash make.sh or ./make.sh.
 For Windows users, please reference the example below.
+Note that after adding `C:\Program Files\Git` to the `Path` variable, and use `git-bash` or `git-cmd` command instead of the bash command.
+In this way, it works both using bash in `Git shell` and using `git-bash` or `git-cmd` in command shell.

   ```sh
   C:\Users\yang\Desktop\yw-idcc-17>cd examples\C3C4